7 undeniable benefits of implementing telemedicine for your practice or hospital

 5. Future-proof your practice or hospital.

 Telemedicine is growing rapidly both in patient demand and healthcare adoption.
 According to the American Hospital Association, 76% of hospitals have implemented telehealth technology.
-Implementing telemedicine services not only makes your organization more competitive now, but it also ensures your practice will be set up for success for years to come: Two-thirds of patients say that COVID-19 has increased their willingness to use telehealth in the future.
+Implementing telemedicine services not only makes your organization more competitive now, but it also ensures your practice will be set up for success for years to come: Two-thirds of patients say that COVID-19 has increased their willingness to use telehealth in the future, and 83% expect to use virtual appointments after the pandemic ends.

 While we all hope never to experience another healthcare crisis, telemedicine ensures you can continue to practice even when your facility is otherwise inaccessible.